Jack Belrose

-John S. (Jack) Belrose (born 24 November 1926), is a Canadian radio scientist.
+John Skelton Belrose (24 November 1926 – 19 September 2024) was a Canadian radio scientist.

+Life and career

-He was born in the small town of Warner, Alberta.
+Belrose was born in the small town of Warner, Alberta on 24 November 1926.
 He attended the University of Cambridge, where he was awarded a PhD in 1958.
-He has worked for the Defence Research Telecommunications Establishment (DRTE) for 33 years.
-He is a member of the Canadian Amateur Radio Hall of Fame and, along with Walter Cronkite, was awarded the Radio Club of America's Armstrong Medal on 16 November 2007.
+He worked for the Defence Research Telecommunications Establishment (DRTE) for 33 years.
+He was a member of the Canadian Amateur Radio Hall of Fame and, along with Walter Cronkite, was awarded the Radio Club of America's Armstrong Medal on 16 November 2007.
+Belrose died on 19 September 2024, at the age of 97.